-Cours Saleya at the Old Town of Nice, is a flower market with plenty of atmosphere, bustles with activity.
+Cours Saleya at the Old Town of Nice, is a colourful, flower market with plenty of atmosphere, bustling with activity.
 There are lots of flowers sold here at very attractive prices – I was imagining living in Nice and decorating my apartment with these colorful flowers!
 You can also buy food like local produce, fruits, cheese etc here.

 Tue, Thur, Fri: 0630am – 1800pm